SymfonyCasts/30-days-last/sfcasts/twig-component.md

 Now over here... when we click... got it!

 That's it!
-I hope you're loving Twig components as much as I do.
-But they do even more!
-I didn't tell you how you can prefix any attribute with `:` to pass dynamic Twig variables to a prop.
+I hope you love Twig components as much as I do.
+But they can do even more!
+I didn't tell you how you can prefix any attribute with `:` to pass dynamic Twig variables or expressions to a prop.
 We also didn't discuss that the component PHP classes are *services*.
-Yea, you can add an `__construct` function, autowire other services, like the `VoyageRepository`, then use those to provide data to your template... making the entire thing standalone and self-sufficient.
+Yea, you can add an `__construct` function, autowire other services, like `VoyageRepository`, then use those to provide data to your template... making the entire component standalone and self-sufficient.
 That's one of my favorite features.

-Tomorrow we're going to keep leveraging Twig components to create a modal component, then see just how easily we can start using modals in other places.
+Tomorrow we're going to keep leveraging Twig components to create a modal component... then see just how easily we can use modals whenever we want.